rashray/hid-sp18-526/cluster/README.md

 ### Change hostnames

+Change hostnames (in descending order).

+1. rp0
+2. rp1
+3. rp2
+4. rp3
-rp0 - rp4
+5. rp4

 This can be done on the command line using:

     sudo raspi-config

-Or by going to preferences -> ???
+Or on the desktop by going to Menu -> Preferences -> Raspbery PI Configuration

 Or by modifying **/etc/hostname**